phillwatson/one-stop/README.md

 example; the repository classes are "masked" by a simple facade (or adaptor) class, rather than exposing a framework specific repository interface.

+#### Client
+A simple browser UI, based on React, to demonstrate the functionality of the back-end.

 #### User Service
 Responsible for on-boarding and managing internal user accounts.
 Provides OpenID Connect authentication.
 Generates and renews JWT and XSRF tokens; signed with rotating